syncfusion/asp.net-core-docs/aspnet-core/RichTextEditor/Getting-Started.md

 ---
 layout: post
-title: Getting-Started
+title: Getting Started with ASP.NET Core RichTextEditor control | Syncfusion
-description: getting started
+description: Learn here about getting started with Syncfusion Essential Studio ASP.NET Core RichTextEditor control, its elements, and more.
 platform: aspnet-core
 control: RichTextEditor
 documentation: ug
 ---
-# Getting Started
+# Getting Started with ASP.NET Core RichTextEditor

 This section explains the step-by-step instructions to create RichTextEditor in an ASP.NET Core application.

 ## Create your first RichTextEditor in ASP.NET Core.

 1. Create Syncfusion ASP.NET Core application.
-You can refer [ASP.NET Core Getting Started](https://help.syncfusion.com/aspnet-core/getting-started) documentation to initially configure the common specifications.
+You can refer [ASP.NET Core Getting Started](https://help.syncfusion.com/aspnet-core/gettingstarted/getting-started-1-1-0) documentation to initially configure the common specifications.

 2.Add RichTextEditor control by using the below code.